View Donald Green's Obituary on statesman.com and share memories

 |

-GREEN, Donald Ragen Donald Ragen Green, 75, of Cedar Creek left this life on Tuesday, March 31, 2020.
-Donnie was born November 10, 1944 to Ragen Wyatt and Alma Augusta Wilhelmina (Ebner) Green in Austin, Texas.
-He retired from SWBT.
-Donnie enjoyed spending time with family, friends and playing guitar as a singer/songwriter.
-Donnie is survived by his beloved wife, Mary Ann; their five loving children; sister, Shirley England; ten grandchildren, three great grandchildren, numerous nieces, nephews, and cousins.
+GREEN, Donald Ragen Donald Ragen Green Obituary 4-2-20 Donald Ragen Green, 75, of Cedar Creek passed from this life on Tuesday, March 31, 2020 in the arms of his loved ones.
+Donnie was born November 10, 1944 to Ragen Lee and Alma Augusta Wilhelmina (Ebner) Green in Austin, Texas.
+He graduated from Johnston High, served in the National Guard as an MP and retired after 30 years of service as a System Technician for SWBT.
+After retirement he enjoyed his time as a singer/songwriter, playing guitar and spending time with family and friends.
+Donnie is survived by his beloved wife of 44 years, Mary Ann; their loving children: Melissa Tharp and husband, Micheal; Ragen Green and wife, Loretta; Joshua Green and wife, Stephanie; Kelly Pierce and husband, Casey; Chloe Donaldson and partner, Ricky McNatt; sister, Shirley England; their cherished grandchildren: Michael Tharp and wife, Celina; Travis Tharp and wife, Joy; Paige Benitez and husband, Jose; Justin, Kaylee, Hannah and Ethan Green; Aedan and Finnegan Green and Rylee Donaldson; great grandchildren: Saré, Luca and Arthur Tharp and numerous nieces, nephews, and cousins.
+He is preceded in death by his parents; brother, David Green; brother in law, Johnny England and granddaughter, Michelle Tharp.
+A private graveside service was held.
 A Celebration of Life will be held in the future.
-Memorials may be made to Bastrop County Food Pantry or .
+In lieu of flowers, memorials may be made to Bastrop County Food Pantry or to a .